Founder and CEO

 WITS Conference Director

 Marissa’s love for travel was sparked when she studied abroad, an experience that inspired her to launch her travel blog, Little Things Travel.
 Most recently she worked in marketing and served as an advisor in international education.
 Although she grew up in Chicago, Marissa is now based in Boulder, Colorado where you can usually find her skiing, hiking, or biking when she’s not traveling.

 Ariel is a queer writer, activist, and traveler who grew up outside of NYC and lived in Boston and the southeast Netherlands before settling in Brooklyn.
-She runs digital strategy for an LGBTQ-focused social justice nonprofit and is Wanderful‘s community manager.
+She runs digital strategy for an LGBTQ-focused social justice nonprofit.
 She also consults, eats a lot of chocolate, and blogs on body acceptance and travel, but most often dreams of running away to Paris (and is frequently a mouse-click away from booking a one-way ticket).

 WITS Sponsorship Chair

 Ana is a Chicago-based entrepreneur and creator of the travel blog, The City Sidewalks.
 She comes from a background of fashion marketing, sales, and business management.
 When she’s not traveling, she enjoys trying new foods and hunting down designer goods at thrift stores around the city.

 WITS Operations & Logistics Chair

 Sara is a travel enthusiast, coordinator at heart and lover of all things travel related.
 Based in Boston, she is lucky enough to travel within the States for work, but jumps at the chance to hop across the pond whenever possible.
 She went on her first 2 week solo trip to Germany and Ireland in 2014 after becoming inspired by a Wanderful-hosted event on the subject the previous year!
 Sara is also inspired by the idea of traveling within your own city, continually seeking to find all the hidden gems that Boston has to offer!